lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 * Invited: The number of folers that the user was invited to share.
 * Capacity: The maximum number of folders that the user can create afterwards.
   This value depends on the resource policy applied to the user and cannot be changed without changing the resource policy.
-Folders that were not created by the user (eg. folders invited to share, or group folders) are not counted.
+Folders that were not created by the user (eg. folders invited to share, or project folders) are not counted.

 Check marks on the Owner panel in the folder list indicate the user created folders.